 - For an added sense of luxury in your rental bathroom, bringing in a water-resistant table lamp can help it feel more like an actual room, instead of just a utilitarian space.
-Check out this feature on Apartment Therapy to see what I mean.

 - Of course, when all else fails, a candle or two will always help transform your bathroom into a more luxurious space.